Myths and legends get started for all sorts of reasons about people and places – even building materials.

-DECRA takes corrosion control a step further by applying a metallic alloy coating, made up of aluminum, zinc, and silicon.
-The aluminum component ensures that a barrier against corrosion remains in effect once the zinc coating is sacrificed.
-The silicon component provides superior alloy coating adhesion.
-This helps the coating remain firmly in place while the high-grade carbon steel is rolled, stamped, or bent during the manufacturing process.
+The aluminum ensures that a barrier against corrosion remains in effect once the zinc coating is sacrificed.
+Silicon provides superior alloy coating adhesion and helps the coating remain firmly in place while the high-grade carbon steel is rolled, stamped, or bent during the manufacturing process.

 Myth #4: Metal roofs attract lightning.

 It’s important to note that metal conducts electricity, but electricity is not drawn to it.
 Research on lightning protection reveals that metal roofing is no more likely to attract a lightning strike than any other type of traditional roofing material.

 In fact, as a non-combustible material with the highest Class A fire resistance rating, metal roofs are one of the most desirable materials for homes and buildings in lightning-prone regions.

 Why?
 Because when it comes to lightning, it’s all about fire prevention.
 Lightning produces intense heat, and often this heat can cause fires on the roof or inside the house after "jumping" from the roof to the first available path to the ground.
 If the roof is covered with combustible materials like wood shakes or petroleum-based asphalt shingles, a lightning strike can easily start a fire.